Winterize the Garden: Preparing Your Garden for the Cold Season:

 Hydration in the Cold:

-I Water deeply before the ground freezes to ensure plants have adequate moisture.
+I Water deeply before the ground freezes to ensure plants have adequate moisture and also insulates the roots by absorbing heat.

 Maintenance of Structures and